Speciality: Clinical Pharmacology and Therapeutics

 Dundee: contact Prof Isla Mackenzie, email@example.com

 Dundee is a major CPT centre.
 The University of Dundee was ranked as the ‘most influential scientific research institution in pharmaceuticals (2006-2016)’ worldwide in the 2017 State of Innovation Report.
 Dundee has expertise in cardiovascular, stroke and respiratory medicine, clinical trials and pharmacoepidemiology.
 There are 6 clinical academic CPT consultants, and one CPT trainee post.
 The trainee will work alongside clinical research fellows and trainees from related specialties.
 Liaison with CPT trainees at other UK centres will be encouraged.
 The Medicines Monitoring Unit (MEMO Research; https://www.memoresearch.com/) and Hypertension Research Centre (HRC) is based at Ninewells Hospital and has close links and collaborations with GPs, university and NHS centres across the UK and Europe.
-It is one of the most successful clinical trial centres in the UK and currently leads trials involving > 32,000 randomised patients in UK, Denmark and Sweden.
+It is one of the most successful clinical trial centres in the UK.
 Dundee has an international reputation in data science, pharmacogenomics and precision medicine and is part of the Scotland HDR-UK and FARR Scotland collaborations.
-CPT and GIM training will take place in Ninewells Hospital, Dundee which has an Acute Medical Unit, general medicine/specialty wards and outpatient services including a cardiovascular risk clinic.
+CPT and GIM training will take place in Perth Royal Infirmary and Ninewells Hospital, Dundee which has an Acute Medical Unit, general medicine/specialty wards and outpatient services including a cardiovascular risk clinic.

 Members of the team specializing in CPT include:

-Prof Thomas MacDonald, clinical trialist, Director of MEMO Research and HRC, pharmacoepidemiologist, co-chair of ENCePP, general and cardiovascular physician.
+- Prof Thomas MacDonald, clinical trialist, Director of MEMO Research and HRC, pharmacoepidemiologist, general and cardiovascular physician.

 Edinburgh has a major heritage of pharmacology and toxicology, including Sir Robert Christison in the 19th century and Sir Derrick Dunlop in the 20th; celebrating its 250th anniversary in 2018.
 There is expertise in cardiovascular and renal medicine, stroke medicine, clinical trials at all stages, and clinical toxicology.
 There are 4 academic and 4 NHS consultants, and usually 2-3 trainees.
 The Edinburgh Unit of the Poisons Information Service (http://www.edinburghclinicaltoxicology.org) is based at the Royal Infirmary of Edinburgh (RIE), linked closely with liaison psychiatry and the Scottish Liver Transplant Unit.
 The academic unit, Pharmacology Therapeutics and Toxicology (PTT), is based in the BHF Centre of Research Excellence (https://www.cvs.ed.ac.uk) in the Queen’s Medical Research Institute on the RIE site.
 A (European Hypertension Society) Centre of Research Excellence for Hypertension is based at the Western General Hospital (https://www.bloodpressureclinic.ed.ac.uk) as is the Clinical Pharmacology Unit’s University Clinical Research Centre, which complements other Clinical Research Facilities across the city.
 Individual members include:

-Prof David Webb, Head of CPT, hypertension researcher, clinical trialist, Scottish CPT TPD, past President of the BPS, and Vice-Chair of MHRA.
+- Prof David Webb, hypertension researcher, clinical trialist, Scottish CPT TPD, past President of the BPS, and Vice-Chair of MHRA.

-Dr Emma Morrison is a senior trainee in CPT, has a PhD, chairs the local NHS Formulary Committee and is a member of the BPS Clinical Committee.
+- Dr Emma Morrison leads on Medicines Management, chairs the local NHS Formulary Committee and is a member of the BPS Clinical Committee.

 Glasgow’s pharmacology heritage includes Nobel Laureate Sir James Black who developed propranolol and cimetidine.
-Glasgow’s Clinical Pharmacology trainees benefit from close involvement with the local highly active clinical research institutes (Cancer (www.gla.ac.uk/researchinstitutes/cancersciences), Cardiovascular (http://www.gla.ac.uk/researchinstitutes/icams) and Infection / Immunology (www.gla.ac.uk/researchinstitutes/iii) co-located with their clinical training base.
+Glasgow’s Clinical Pharmacology trainees benefit from close involvement with the local highly active clinical research institutes (Cancer Sciences (https://www.gla.ac.uk/schools/cancersciences/), Cardiovascular and Metabolic Health (https://www.gla.ac.uk/schools/cardiovascularmetabolic/) and Infection and Immunology (https://www.gla.ac.uk/schools/infectionimmunity/ ) co-located with their clinical training base.
 Ample opportunities exist to take time out of programme with a view to completion of a higher degree.
 Comprehensive training is provided in all aspects of clinical pharmacology with many opportunities to develop specialty interests within this broad discipline through participation in the University of Glasgow’s postgraduate taught Masters programme in Clinical Pharmacology (www.gla.ac.uk/postgraduate/taught/clinicalpharmacology), and through engagement with undergraduate and postgraduate medical education, regulatory matters and clinical trials.
 Glasgow University’s Clinical Innovation Zone at the Queen Elizabeth University Hospital (QEUH) campus is now Scotland’s focal point for the implementation of precision medicine, with the Stratified Medicine Scotland Innovation Centre (SMS-IC) located there (https://www.gla.ac.uk/research/beacons/precisionmedicine/ ).
 This offers unique opportunities for CPT trainees to obtain training in integrating genomic, imaging and information technologies, health economic assessments, regulatory perspectives and clinical trials for precision medicine.

 Individual members include